Experimental and Numerical Analysis of Direct Injection Process for Hydrogen-Fuelled Internal Combustion Engines

 Content

 In the context of the clean transport sector, there has been growing interest in the use of hydrogen in internal combustion engines due to its potential to nearly eliminate all engine-out criteria pollutants, while maintaining high thermal efficiency through the use of a lean combustion process.
-Direct Injection (DI) is widely recognized as a method for enhancing thermal efficiency and minimizing the risk of abnormal combustion.
-However, a major challenge is the reduced time available for mixture homogenization, making injection timing a critical parameter to optimize.
-To address this, a comprehensive experimental campaign was conducted in a constant volume vessel to assess the performance of a hydrogen injector using the Schlieren technique.
+In direct injection configurations, mixing process is significantly influenced by hydrogen jet dynamics.
+First, a comprehensive experimental campaign was conducted in a constant volume vessel to assess the performance of a hydrogen injector using the Schlieren technique.
 The jet behavior was analyzed by varying injector recess, injection pressure, and back pressure.
 Subsequently, the case study was replicated in a 3D Computational Fluid Dynamics (CFD) environment, addressing the complexities associated with modeling under-expanded jets.
-The model was first validated against experimental data, and then a simplified simulation approach was developed to significantly reduce computational effort while maintaining the reliability of the results.
+The model was first validated against experimental data, both in terms of jet morphology and through three geometric indices.
+Then, a simplified simulation approach was developed to significantly reduce computational effort while maintaining the reliability of the results.
+Among the analyzed parameters, injector recess was found to have the greatest influence on the jet shape and its evolution inside the chamber.

 Meta TagsDetails